walshyb/whiteboard/README.md

 I originally thought "oh yeah, this can just be a quick little project where I just throw down a canvas, hook up a little websocket, and badda bing!"
 But as I continued down the path of learning, I kept finding more things that I should learn before progressing, or kept adding my own scope creep as I got more ideas.

-All in all, this project (thusfar) has helped me learn more about: Golang, websockets, HTML canvas, MongoDB (and nosql), Protobufs (AHH I love protobufs; idk how i ever built apis without server/client type safety??)
+All in all, this project (thus far) has helped me learn more about: Golang, websockets, HTML canvas, MongoDB (and nosql), Protobufs (AHH I love protobufs; idk how i ever built apis without server/client type safety??)

 ## System Requirements